Updated Feb 02, 2026

 How to Fix 400 Errors

 Start by validating your JSON using tools like JSONLint or Postman to catch structural errors such as missing brackets or trailing commas before making the API call.
-Next, double-check your headers to ensure they’re correctly formatted - your Authorization header should follow the format Bearer [API_KEY], and Content-Type must be set to application/json.
+Next, double-check your headers to ensure they're correctly formatted—your Authorization header should follow the format Bearer [API_KEY], and Content-Type must be set to application/json.

 If you're troubleshooting, replace dynamic variables with static values to figure out whether the issue lies in the data format or the API structure.
 For External Collections, confirm that the Results Key matches the top-level key in the API's JSON response.
 For example, Airtable uses the key records to parse data correctly.
-If the problem persists, simplify your request by removing optional parameters and sending only the required fields to identify the root cause.

 Common Cause Specific Example Recommended Fix